froboy/yusaopeny_docs/content/en/docs/user-documentation/layout-builder/_index.md

 - **Save Layout**
 - **Discard Changes**
-- **Revert to Defaults** - This will reset your page to an empty Header and Body section.
+- **Revert to Defaults** will reset your page to an empty Header and Body section.

 After saving your changes, be sure your page is published: